slsa-framework/slsa/docs/get-started.md

 ---
 title: Get started
 layout: standard
 hero_text: If you’re looking to jump straight in and try SLSA, here’s a quick start guide for the steps to take to reach the first SLSA level.
+This page recommends specific tooling for developers to imrpove their SLSA build levels.
+At a high level, you must adopt a SLSA-compliant build system and generate provenance so that the build process can be verified by your users.
 Level 1 ensures that you’re setting up the foundation of trust in a system and that all your applications are generating appropriate provenance data.
-It also sets a baseline to achieve higher SLSA compliance later, which we explain in detail below.
+It also sets a baseline to achieve higher SLSA compliance later, which  is the first step in achieving SLSA builds that harden your system against common supply-chain attacks.
 ---

 <section class="section bg-pastel-green flex justify-center items-center">